 Danny Knobler has an update on Pineda's status:

 Yet another setback for Michael Pineda.
 At least another week before he even plays catch.— Danny Knobler (@DannyKnobler) June 21, 2014

 Updates from Wednesday, June 18

-Jamal Collier and Jake King-Schreifels has the latest on Pineda:
+MLB.com's Jamal Collier and Jake King-Schreifels have the latest on Pineda:

 Michael Pineda, still recovering from soreness behind his right shoulder, is supposed to throw Saturday.
 On Friday, Girardi mentioned that Pineda would likely not be back to the rotation until August.

 Brendan Kuty of NJ.com provides an update on Michael Pineda's injury:

 Michael Pineda not likely to return until August, Joe Girardi says #Yankees— Brendan Kuty (@BrendanKutyNJ) June 13, 2014